 Distribution

-Except for special dispensation by the Board of Trustees, no one employee shall receive more than 50% of the total education reimbursement budget available in any single budget year
+Except for special dispensation by the Board of Trustees, no one employee shall receive more than 50% of the total education reimbursement budget available in any single budget year.

 Workshops and Seminars, Conferences, Professional Meetings, and Travel

 Library employees are encouraged to attend workshops and seminars that improve library service.
-Attendance at library association conferences and other professional meetings is encouraged
+Attendance at library association conferences and other professional meetings is encouraged.

 The library will pay dues, registration, travel, and other expenses incurred through the attendance of workshops, seminars, conferences, and meetings.
-Payment will either be in advance (registration, dues) or by reimbursement (travel, meals) and is subject to advance approval of the library director and the Board of Trustees and based on the library’s travel reimbursement procedure
+Payment will either be in advance (registration, dues) or by reimbursement (travel, meals) and is subject to advance approval of the library director and the Board of Trustees and based on the library’s travel reimbursement procedure.

 Insurance